 This program discusses the differences between a reduction-in-force and a standard termination; whether severance is required; what must be included in a severance agreement; and alternatives to job elimination, like schedule changes or pay cuts.

-This training also explores the mechanics of a reduction-in-force, the decision-making that must take place, as well as many peripheral issues that can emerge as a reduction-in-force proceeds, including:
+This program also explores the mechanics of a reduction-in-force, the decision-making that must take place, as well as many peripheral issues that can emerge as a reduction-in-force proceeds, including:

-Schwartz Hannum PC regularly conducts this training throughout the year in our offices and at our client’s workplaces.
-We are happy to tailor the program to meet the specific training objectives of individual clients.
+Schwartz Hannum PC regularly conducts this seminar throughout the year in our offices and at our client’s workplaces.
+We are happy to tailor the program to meet the specific objectives of individual clients.

 It used to be so easy.
 When an employee moved on, either voluntarily or involuntarily, an employer just had to notify the employee about their right to continue certain benefits at their own expense.
 But now there’s a subsidy.
 And the time periods are confusing.
 And the reason for leaving is important.
 Suddenly, COBRA is different and the details seem to change every few months.

-This training program will take the mystery out of the new COBRA requirements.
+This program will take the mystery out of the new COBRA requirements.
 Topics include:

-Schwartz Hannum PC conducts this training regularly.
-We are happy to tailor the program to meet the specific training objectives of individual clients.
+Schwartz Hannum PC conducts this seminar regularly.
+We are happy to tailor the program to meet the specific objectives of individual clients.